connext/monorepo/README.md

 And now you are all ready to interact with Monorepo.

-Individual commands can be run against workspaces as so (example for `nxtp-utils` package):
+Individual commands can be run against workspaces as so (example for `utils` package):

-`yarn workspace @connext/nxtp-utils test`
+`yarn workspace @connext/utils test`

 You should be able to do everything from the root and not need to go into the individual package dirs.
 For example, adding an npm package:

-`yarn workspace @connext/nxtp-txservice add ethers`
+`yarn workspace @connext/txservice add ethers`

 Run router:

-- `yarn workspace @connext/nxtp-router dev` - Runs router in hot-reload mode.
+- `yarn workspace @connext/router dev` - Runs router in hot-reload mode.

 ## Running Test